johnantonn/prex-clock-timer/README.md

 Prex OS, QEMU, Debian OS, gcc cross compilation.

 # Installation steps in Debian
-Prex was build and tested on a Debian 8.6.0 32-bit distribution.
+Prex was built and tested on a Debian 8.6.0 32-bit distribution.

 ## Admin privileges
 Provide admin priviledges to the current user.